juskek/learning/Programming/CrossPlatform/DartFlutter/Flutter.md

 - Components:
   - Widget Tree
     - Stateful Widget
-      - Creates stateful element and mounts it
+      1 Creates stateful element and mounts it
+      3 Creates state object
     - State Widget
+      4 Holds state and used as reference for stateful element 5 Builds stateless element and mounts it
+      6 Change in state triggers rebuild
   - Element Tree
     - Stateful Element
+      2 Requests state object from stateful widget
     - Stateless Element
 # Lifecycles